Living in Australia?

 A helpful online starting point is the BCL Australian City Life Site, which offers guides to all major cities, including a section on property for rent or sale in the area.
-When browsing the Internet for housing, be aware of the Australian use of the word suburb.
-It does not necessarily denote a residential neighborhood on the outskirts of town, but may simply refer to an area defined by one postcode.
+When browsing the Internet for housing, be aware of the Australian use of the word suburb; it does not necessarily denote a residential neighborhood on the outskirts of town, but may simply refer to an area defined by one postcode.

 As opposed to some other states, Australia allows non-residents to buy property in the country.
 However, some restrictions do apply and you will need to apply for approval with the Foreign Investment Review Board.
-It is also possible for expats to get a mortgage with an Australian bank – for more information, you can consult the home loan experts website, which offers a whole section on non-resident mortgages.
+It is also possible for expats to get a mortgage with an Australian bank.
+For more information, you can consult the home loan expert’s website, which offers a whole section on non-resident mortgages.

-Approximately two thirds of Australian school children go to public schools, which are government-funded and thus charge no tuition fees.
+Approximately two-thirds of Australian school children go to public schools, which are government-funded and thus charge no tuition fees.
 Families living in the Australian Outback can arrange for tuition via distance learning or opt for homeschooling.

 There is also a variety of private schools, either independent or with religious affiliation.
 Most of them are listed in the Private Schools Directory.
 There are several international schools among them, most of which use English as their language of instruction.
 In cities like Sydney and Melbourne, you can also find some bilingual schools, such as French, German, or Japanese.